 - Have fun in the mud!

 Volunteers should be comfortable carrying a small amount of gear over uneven terrain, occasionally working in imperfect weather conditions, walking in the mud, and handling cool estuary critters.
 Because the timing of monitoring is tide-dependent, some availability during weekdays is helpful.
+We ask that everyone who joins a team commit to be present for at least 80% of the survey days.
 No prior experience in ecological monitoring or marine biology required – we will provide all necessary training and equipment.